Sarcoma Signs & Symptoms

 One of the inherent difficulties to diagnosing sarcoma is that there is no proven screening process for the dozens of different types of this cancer.
 Sarcoma, in general, doesn’t often cause any outward symptoms, and if it does, the pain-related symptoms that develop can often be explained by more common medical issues.
 Bone pain, for instance, might be discounted as growing pains.
 This further complicates the diagnostic process, requiring a specialist to determine the exact type of sarcoma in the body and the extent of the tumor formation.

-Generally speaking, sarcoma can be categorized as either a soft tissue sarcoma or an osteosarcoma.
-With soft tissue sarcoma, this disease can develop in the muscles, cartilage, tendons, fat, blood vessels and other soft tissue anywhere in the body.
+Soft tissue sarcoma can develop in the muscles, cartilage, tendons, fat, blood vessels and other soft tissue anywhere in the body.
 In most cases, this disease does not cause any symptoms and, at most, may result in the growth of a small, painless lump in the body.
 If one does experience symptoms, they are often localized to the area of the body where the tumor is located.
 As such, symptoms can vary widely and may include:

 - Pain that radiates to the area surrounding the affected bone

 - Limping or a change in gait if the sarcoma is in the leg